-During 2012, we recorded noninterest income of \$2.7 million, compared with \$6.2 million in 2011 and \$1.0 million in 2010.
+During 2013, we recorded noninterest income of \$2.6 million, compared with \$2.7 million in 2012 and \$6.2 million in 2011.
 Patronage distributions from our funding Bank are our primary source of noninterest income.
 Beginning in 2012, patronage is accrued in the year earned and then received from CoBank in the following year.
-CoBank patronage will be distributed in cash.
-Patronage earned from CoBank was \$1.6 million in 2012.
-In March 2011, we received cash patronage from AgBank as a result of its 2010 earnings.
-AgBank also declared patronage in December 2011, prior to its merger with CoBank, on its 2011 earnings.
-This resulted in AgBank patronage income of \$3.7 million in 2011.
-Cash patronage received from AgBank was \$527 thousand in 2010.
-AgBank patronage was paid in cash.
+CoBank patronage is distributed in cash.
+Patronage earned from CoBank was \$1.7 million in 2013 and \$1.6 million in 2012.
 Pursuant to the merger between CoBank and AgBank, AgBank undertook a recapitalization transaction in order to align all associations with CoBank's stock investment requirement.
-The recapitalization occurred on December 31, 2011 and involved the tax-free issuance of AgBank common stock to each association in exchange for an equal amount of attributed surplus previously allocated on a patronage basis to such association.
+The recapitalization occurred on December 31, 2011 and involved the tax-free issuance of AgBank common stock to each association.
 The attributed surplus was a Bank equity representing prior year earnings.
 The exchange resulted in non-interest income of \$2.4 million being recognized in 2011 and a corresponding increase in the Investment in Bank.
-This non-cash income would only be available for patronage to our members upon a cash redemption of the stock by CoBank, which redemption would likely be remote.
+This non-cash income will only be available for patronage to our members upon a cash redemption of the stock by CoBank, which redemption would likely be remote.
 On January 1, 2012, the stock in AgBank was converted to CoBank stock as a result of the merger.

-Beginning in 2012, we also received a patronage distribution from AgVantis, based on our services purchased from AgVantis during 2012.
-We received a Notice of Allocation with our total patronage of \$121 thousand, which includes cash patronage of \$24 thousand.
+We received a patronage distribution from AgVantis, based on our services purchased from AgVantis during 2013.
+We received a Notice of Allocation with our total patronage of \$153 thousand, which includes cash patronage of \$31 thousand compared with \$24 thousand for 2012.
 The balance of the allocation is recorded in other assets.
-This patronage program replaced the previous program whereby we received a rebate from AgVantis which reduced the cost of our purchased services from AgVantis.
+In 2012, this patronage program replaced the previous program whereby we received a rebate from AgVantis which reduced our purchased services from AgVantis during 2011.
 Additionally, we received a cash patronage of \$5 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services.
+This compares with \$5 thousand recorded in 2012.
 Patronage from these two entities and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

+Mineral income of \$597 thousand was recognized during 2013.
+Of this amount, \$592 thousand was received in quarterly payments from the Bank.
 Mineral income of \$512 thousand was recognized during 2012.
-Quarterly payments totaling \$506 thousand were received from the Bank.
 In 2011, mineral income was received from the Bank as a priority patronage and included as part of the Bank patronage income received annually.

-During 2012 and 2010, we received from Farm Credit System Insurance Company (FCSIC) a distribution of \$377 thousand and \$338 thousand respectively representing our allocated portion of the excess amount in the System's insurance fund above the 2% secure base amount.
-No such distribution was made in 2011.
+During 2012, we received a distribution of \$377 thousand from Farm Credit System Insurance Corporation (FCSIC) representing our allocated portion of the excess amount in the System's insurance fund above the 2.0% secure base amount.
+No such distribution was made in 2013 or 2011.

 Noninterest income also includes loan fees, financially related services income and other noninterest income.
-Loan fees in 2012 were \$60 thousand, an increase of \$45 thousand, from 2011, primarily due to conversion fees.
+Loan fees in 2013 were \$26 thousand, a decrease of \$34 thousand, from 2012, primarily due to fewer loan conversions.